bb-cli/bb-cli/README.md

 # Bitbucket Rest API CLI

 Use Bitbucket from command line.
-With this app you can see pull request, pipelines, branchs etc. from your terminal.
+With this app you can see pull request, pipelines, branches etc. from your terminal.

 ![Bitbucket CLI](ss.gif)